 However, Sharon and A.D. also assert that:

 While data mining is effective in specific situations, most L&D departments do not have the volume and depth of data on their own to mine for valuable insight.
-Instead, learning analytics is a process that benefits from advance planning.
+Instead, learning analytics is a process that benefits from advanced planning.

 At the “small data” level, some of the most immediately actionable insights come from the simple act of starting to visualize whatever data you have access to.
 Let’s call this “data digging” the simple act of looking at the data you have and getting to know it.
 Data digging doesn’t often lead to robust statistically significant proofs of causation, and it certainly won’t predict future outcomes.
 But, it is quite useful for spotting outliers, abnormalities, and unusual trends to investigate.